Does Ketamine Therapy Make You High? Changa Institute Reveals

 Does Ketamine Therapy Get You High?

-Ketamine therapy does not aim to make patients “high” in the recreational sense.
+The ketamine treatment does not aim at getting patients high in the recreational world.

-In clinical settings, ketamine is administered at carefully controlled doses to support therapeutic outcomes, not intoxication.
+In clinical practice, ketamine is used at well-monitored doses to facilitate therapeutic effects, rather than intoxication

 What Ketamine Therapy Actually Feels Like